-“You won't hear another band like this anywhere between now and the the end of the millenium.
-The Lovely Eggs are just brilliant!”- Huw Stephens, Radio One
+"You won't hear another band like this between now and the end of the millennium.
+The lovely eggs are just brilliant!"- Huw Stephens, Radio One

-“They have the off the wall look that is perfect pop and the cutting strippd down dynamic of a cool art crew in love with underground rock n roll”- John Robb
+"They have the off the wall look that is perfect pop and the cutting stripped down dynamic of a cool art crew in love with underground rock n roll"- John Robb

 The Lovely Eggs are an underground punk rock duo from northern England.